 Wild mushroom risotto is one of my all time favorite comfort foods.
-The arborio rice traditionally used for this dish gives a super creamy texture, and the combination of different mushrooms add a ton of rich flavor with a major anti-oxidant boost which the dietitian in me loves!!
-I used a combination of shitake, cremini and white button mushrooms but you really can’t go wrong with any mushroom here (oyster, and porcini also work well – and if you happen to have any truffles kicking around, definitely throw those in!)
+The arborio rice traditionally used for this easy mushroom risotto gives a super creamy texture.
+And the dietitian in me loves the major antioxidant boost that comes from the combination of different mushrooms, which also adds a ton of rich flavor!
+I used a mix of shitake, cremini, and white button mushrooms, but you really can’t go wrong with any mushroom here.
+(Oyster and porcini also work well – and if you happen to have any truffles kicking around, definitely throw those in!)

-What I don’t love about risotto?
-Standing over the stove stirring for what feels like hours!
-Haha.
-This oven risotto is a game changer!
-Let the oven do the work while you kick back and enjoy the aromas – I won’t judge if you pour a nice cold sauvignon blanc while you wait for it to cook!
+You know me, I love a good ol’ healthy, well-balanced rice recipe.
+(I mean, who doesn’t?!)
+But what I don’t love about risotto?
+Standing over the stove stirring for what feels like hours, haha!
+So this baked risotto is a game changer.
+Let the oven do the work while you kick back and enjoy the aromas.
+P.S.
+I won’t judge if you pour a nice cold sauvignon blanc while you wait for this easy risotto to cook!

-In this post I’m sharing everything you need to know to make a delicious, creamy oven risotto with way less effort and clean up.
+So today, I’m adding this new recipe to one of my many healthy dinner recipes and sharing all the ingredients needed to make a delicious, creamy, oven-baked risotto (but with way less effort and clean up!)
 You can also scroll down for more info on why mushrooms are one of the ultimate superfoods!

 What is Risotto Made of?

-When the rice is combined with broth and aromatics like garlic and shallots, and cooked down to incorporate the starches from the rice, you end up with a delicious creamy rice dish!
+When the rice is combined with broth and aromatics like garlic and shallots, then cooked down to incorporate the starches from the rice, you end up with a delicious creamy rice dish!

-Often different vegetables are incorporated into this dish.
-Today I’m using mushrooms but asparagus, zucchini and different bell peppers are also nice compliments to risotto!
+Often, different veggies are incorporated into this dish.
+Today I’m using mushrooms but asparagus, zucchini, and different bell peppers are also nice compliments to risotto!

 Here’s what you’ll need for this easy mushroom risotto: